RavensbourneWebMedia/Web-development-workshop/README.md

 [bit.ly/WEB14104](http://bit.ly/WEB14104)

-This unit introduces students to the concepts, methods and tools used to produce Web sites that are technically sound, aesthetically cohesive and appropriately structured.
+This unit introduces you to the concepts, methods and tools used to produce Web sites that are technically sound, aesthetically cohesive and appropriately structured.

 This includes: